katjam/tech-exeter-try-elm/PITCHME.md

 Note:

 - Senior developer at Neontribe.
 Been working with web technologies for 10 years - but less computer scientist - more a person who just likes making stuff - and using code to do that.
-- These days a lot of us cover many parts of the stack to lesser or greater extent.
+- These days a lot of us cover many parts of the stack.
 I've never thought of myself as a frontend dev - because I can't do visual design - and the bulk of my coding experience is in writing backends and APIs in php.

 +++